 The HCCVI aims to implement a series of measures addressing climate change exposure and ecological resilience for each community type as it varies across its distribution.
 Since quantitative estimates may not be feasible for all measures, both numerical index scores and qualitative expert categorizations may be used.
 Index measures are organized within categories of Exposure, and Resilience, with Resilience further broken down into those for Sensitivity, and for Adaptive Capacity.
-The combined relative scores for exposure and resilience determine the categorical estimate of climate change vulnerability for a given time-period (e.g., 50 years into the future.
-Index measures are organized within categories of Exposure, Sensitivity, and Adaptive Capacity.
-A series of 3-5 measures, each requiring a separate type of analysis, produces sub-scores that are then used to generate an overall score for exposure vs. resilience (sensitivity + adaptive capacity).
-Main components are summarized below.
+The combined relative scores for exposure and resilience determine the categorical estimate of climate change vulnerability for a given time-period (e.g., 50 years into the future).

-Adaptive Capacity encompasses natural characteristics that affect the potential for ecological resilience in a changing climate.
+Adaptive Capacity – This includes natural characteristics that affect the potential for resilience with a changing climate.
 Analyses consider aspects of natural species composition, such as the relative diversity within groups of species that provide critical functional roles (like nitrogen fixing species), or the relative vulnerabilities of individual species that provide “keystone” functions (“ecological engineers” like prairie dog or beaver).
 They also consider natural variability in microclimate or geophysical diversity and how that varies across the distribution of a given natural community type.